remix-run/remix/decisions/0005-remixing-react-router.md

 ### `unstable_shouldReload` stabilized as `shouldRevalidate`

 We stabilized the API for when a given route loader should re-run, and changed the name to align with the "revalidation" nomenclature and the `useRevalidator` hook.
 We also leave more control in the hands of the user here.
-In Remix there were some cases in which you _could not_ opt out of revalidation and if your method did run you had full control and couldn't necessarily handle one edge case and then say "do what you otherwise would have done".
+In Remix there were some cases in which you _could not_ opt out of revalidation and if your method did run, you had full control and couldn't necessarily handle one edge case and then say "do what you otherwise would have done".

 Now, if you provide a `shouldRevalidate` method we will call it during all revalidations and provide you a `defaultShouldRevalidate` boolean value.
 This allows you to opt out of any revalidation, and also code your own logic to fallback on our default choice: